 Saturday, February 3, 9:00 a.m.–5:30 p.m., Versailles B

-The presentations in 2017 were organized into several broad thematic areas: youth participation and empowerment; livelihoods/employment; and migration and identity.
-During the day a number of other key themes emerged, including: definitions of ‘youth’ and the position of youth within family and community; generational issues and temporality, e.g. future facing issues (climate change, events like elections, etc) and past facing issues (eg ‘cultural trauma’ discourse; ideas of ‘culture’ and ‘tradition’); gender – as an overarching theme; negotiating responsibilities vs desires; rural/urban differences; mental health issues and wellbeing; education; and the impact of digital technologies.
+This year we will continue the discussions begun in 2017 about Pacific childhood and youth, in the islands and the diaspora.
+The presentations fall into several broad thematic areas: youth participation and empowerment; livelihoods/employment; and migration and identity.
+A number of other themes emerged, including: definitions of ‘youth’ and the position of youth within family and community; generational issues and temporality, e.g. future facing issues (climate change, events like elections, etc) and past facing issues (eg ‘cultural trauma’ discourse; ideas of ‘culture’ and ‘tradition’); gender – as an overarching theme; negotiating responsibilities vs desires; rural/urban differences; mental health issues and wellbeing; education; and the impact of digital technologies.

 Helen Lee, Department of Social Inquiry, School of Humanities and Social Sciences, La Trobe University, Victoria 3086, AUSTRALIA; <H.Lee@latrobe.edu.au>